tatdig/TDCoin-lightning/doc/lightning-cli.1.md

 Follow strictly the order of parameters for the command

  **--json**/**-J**
-Return result in JSON format (default unless *help* command)
+Return result in JSON format (default unless *help* command, or result contains a `format-hint` field).

  **--raw**/**-R**
-Return raw JSON directly as lightningd replies
+Return raw JSON directly as lightningd replies; this can be faster for large requests.

  **--human-readable**/**-H**
-Return result in human-readable output (default for *help* command)
+Return result in human-readable output.

+ **--flat**/**-F**
+Return JSON result in flattened one-per-line output, e.g. `{ "help":
+[ { "command": "check" } ] }` would become `help[0].command=check`.
+This is useful for simple scripts which want to find a specific output field without parsing JSON.

  **--help**/**-h**
-Print summary of options to standard output and exit.
+Pretty-print summary of options to standard output and exit.
+The format can be changed using -F, -R, -J, -H etc.

  **--version**/**-V**
 Print version number to standard output and exit.

+ **allow-deprecated-apis**=*BOOL*
+Enable deprecated options.
+It defaults to *true*, but you should set it to *false* when testing to ensure that an upgrade won’t break your configuration.

 COMMANDS
 --------